 At the present time, St. John's CDC is operated collectively by the Board of Directors.
-Dr. Gary Danes, Vice President Barton College is our current chairman and Mrs. Annie Ward, Deputy Director of Wilson Department of Social Services, Vice Chairperson.
-Mr. Lee Stephenson, President/CEO of Stephenson Mill Works is our past chair.
-Other Chairpersons were Alice Edwards, Retired educator.
-Mr. William Myers retired assistant superintendent a 40-year veteran in education.
-Dr. Michael S. Bell serves as the Executive Director of the CDC.
-He has an extensive track record of service to the various communities in which he has served.
-The Board of Directors serve on a volunteer basis, and represent a cross-section of Wilson's community in terms of its' social, geographic and ethnic diversity.
+Mr. Aramith Trimiar, Real Estate Broker/Investor is our current chairman, Dr. Michael S. Bell, Presiding Elder of Wilson District AME Zion Church, serves as the Executive Director of the St. John CDC program.
+Other Board members are Rev. Edwin M. Ferguson, Chaplin, Wesleyan University, Mr. William Myers retired assistant superintendent a 40-year veteran in education.
+Dr. Debora Powell, Dist.
+1-Board of Education, Ms. Joan Boykin, Retired school counselor, Ms. Linda Cooper-Suggs, retired educator as a National Board Certified Teacher, Mr. Robert Roundtree, Wilson Attorney, and Mr. Charlie Farris, Wilson Attorney.
+The Board of Directors serve on a volunteer basis, and represent a coross-section of Wilson's community in terms of its' social, geographic and ethnic diversity.
 It is the belief of St. John CDC that it takes all members of the community.
 The Board consists of educators, attorneys, local business owners, and the faith community.
-The executive director is responsible for the day to day operations of the CDC.
+The executive director is responsible for the day-to-day operations of the St. John CDC.
 The program director is responsible for administering the various educational and service programs.
 The administrative assistant does the administrative work for the St. John CDC.
-There is currently a paid staff of 30 individuals that work in the various programs.
-A management consultant with specific background in CDC development, strategic liaisons and funding has been retained to execute specific duties during this interim period which includes infrastructure development, grant writing, and research on how the CDC will adhere to city, state and federal regulations for the activities to be undertaken.
+There is currently a paid staff of 30 individuals that work in the various programs. А management consultant with specific background in CDC development, strategic liaisons and funding has been retained to execute specific duties during this interim period which includes infrastructure development, grant writing, and research on how the CDC will adhere to city, state and federal regulations for the activities to be undertaken